unigrid-project/unigrid-project.github.io/docs/governance/dao_constitution_01.md

 ## Voting Schedule

-The voting for this proposal will commence at **12:00 GMT on Saturday, September 26th, 2023** and will conclude at **12:00 GMT on Saturday, October 3rd, 2023**.
+The voting for this proposal will commence at **12:00 GMT on Saturday, September 16th, 2023** and will conclude at **12:00 GMT on Saturday, September 23rd, 2023**.
 All community members are encouraged to cast their votes within this timeframe.

 ## Voting Hash Reference